All About RagaMuffin Kittens and Cats

 (although they would never admit this to your face)

-RagaMuffins are also known as “door greeters” as they love to welcome people visiting your home and love the attention they receive.
+RagaMuffins are also known as “door greeters.”
+This is because they love to welcome people visiting your home.
+They also love the attention they receive.
 Many will insist your visitors welcome them in return.
 The temperament of a RagaMuffin is second to none.

 RagaMuffin Kittens are Usually Always Very Well-Behaved